selfbus/software-arm-lib/Bus-Updater/PC_updater_tool/source/README.md

                                     valid 0-500ms, default 0
  -l,--logLevel <TRACE|DEBUG|INFO>   Logfile logging level [TRACE|DEBUG|INFO] (default DEBUG)
     --ERASEFLASH                    delete the entire flash except from the bootloader itself!
+    --DUMPFLASH <start> <end>       dump a flash range in intel(R) hex to the serial port of the MCU.
+Works only with DEBUG version of the bootloader.
  -f0,--NO_FLASH                     for debugging use only, disable flashing firmware!
 ```
 ## Common use cases: